Pseudo-Stereo Inputs: A Solution to the Occlusion Challenge in Self-Supervised Stereo Matching: Method

 \subsection{Feedback Conflicts and Overfitting Problems}

-Simply applying the pseudo-stereo inputs strategy with no further modifications already results in network performance that far surpasses current direct self-supervised methods, which can be evident from the ablation experiments in Section \ref{sub-ablation}.
-Nevertheless, there remains a considerable gap when compared to dataset generation-based methods \cite{aleottiReversingCycleSelfsupervised2020}.
-Our further experiments observed that feedback conflicts and overfitting problems are the reasons hindering further performance improvements.
-Specifically, as training progresses, the prediction in occluded regions becomes unstable, and the matching accuracy shows a declining trend towards the later stages of training.
+Simply applying the pseudo-stereo inputs strategy with no further modifications already enables a significant performance improvement over the standard paradigm, which can be evident from the ablation study in \cref{sub-ablation}.
+However, the feedback conflicts and overfitting issues hinder further performance enhancements and prevent stable convergence.